 The Overseers are a group of men who seek to meet the qualifications set out in 1 Timothy 3:1-7, Titus 1:5-9 and 1 Peter 5:1-4.
-Together, they seek to lead the Church as God directs them with input from the Congregation.
+Together, they seek to lead the Church as God directs them with input from the congregation.

 Once a man becomes an Overseer, that person remains in that role until he moves away, needs a break or fails to meet the biblical qualifications.
 While a person may remain in this role indefinitely, our Overseers serve in an active capacity for terms of five years, after which they take a one year break before they may become active again.
+Overseers taking a break are considered Overseers on Sabbatical.

 The Overseers are accountable to God, to one another and to the congregation.
-Anyone in the Congregation can hold them accountable according to the guidelines set out in Matthew 18:15-17 and 1 Timothy 5:19-20.
+Anyone in the congregation can hold them accountable according to the guidelines set out in Matthew 18:15-17 and 1 Timothy 5:19-20.